towersvault/shinpokered/README.md

 - lavender town has max ethers
 - saffron city has elixers
 - cinnabar island has max elixers

+#Added hidden items:
+- Added a hidden max revive in celadon city
+- Added a hidden super potion in celadon city
+- Added a hidden moon stone in diglett's cave
+- Added a hidden nugget in diglett's cave

 #Built-In Nuzlocke Mode